High drama on debate night

 When Trump threatened to appoint a special prosecutor if he becomes president to probe her "situation" -- referring to her handling of classified information while using a personal email server for official business as secretary of state -- it seemed American politics resembled a classic banana Republic more than the most enduring and powerful democracy the world has ever seen.

-Several times, moderators Anderson Cooper from CNN and Martha Raadatz from ABC had to step in to cool boos and cheers from the audience.
+Several times, moderators Anderson Cooper from CNN and Martha Raddatz from ABC had to step in to cool boos and cheers from the audience.

 As he has throughout the campaign, Trump again busted convention Sunday night -- dismissing the pundits' assessment that flagrant personal attacks don't work in a town hall event, a more intimate affair than other debate formats.